Skip to main content

 Common mistakes

-• Dinking cross-court out of habit rather than as a deliberate choice, missing chances to change direction when an opponent is out of position
+• Staying on the diagonal out of habit rather than choice, missing chances to redirect when an opponent is out of position

-• Flattening the cross-court angle over time until the shot drifts toward the middle and loses its net-clearance advantage
+• Flattening the angle over time until the ball drifts central and loses the clearance advantage

 In SwingVantage Motion Lab

-Motion Lab can flag paddle-face angle and hip orientation at contact, both of which influence how sharply a dink travels cross-court versus straight ahead.
+Motion Lab can flag paddle-face angle and hip orientation at contact, both of which decide how sharply the ball travels diagonally rather than straight.

 Frequently asked questions

-The net is lower in the middle and the diagonal court is longer, so a cross-court dink clears the net with more margin and has more room to land safely than a straight-ahead dink.
+The net is lower in the middle and the diagonal is longer, so the ball clears with more margin and has more room to land.

-How do I use a cross-court dink to create an opening?
+How do I use the angle to create an opening?

-Gradually widen the angle over several shots to pull your opponent laterally off the kitchen line, then attack the space they vacate — either down the line or through the middle.
+Gradually widen the angle over several shots to pull your opponent laterally off the kitchen line, then attack the space they vacate.
+This means either down the line or through the middle.

 Related guides & benchmarks